 Seabirds are attracted to fishing vessels to feed on processing waste and discarded fish.
 Discharging offal on the opposite side to the hauling hatch helps to divert their attention away from the area where hooks return to the surface.

 Monofilament (nylon) line is used widely in the fishing industry.
 It is commonly used for both the mainline (the longline) and branchlines (which hang off the main longline and are also known as snoods or gangions/ganglions).
 Branchlines may incorporate a section of line (of variable length) known as a leader, with a lead weight at one end and the baited hook at the other.
-Leaders made of wire have implications for sharks and seabirds.
+Wire leaders have implications for sharks and seabirds.

 Night or day setting refers to the times of day when longliners set, soak and haul their lines.
 These variables are inherently linked to the duration of the soak (the period that the longline is in the water).
 Timing depends principally on the target species, but also varies among fleets and regions.